Xanthelasma of the Eyelids: Definitive Treatments and Management

 Surgical excision: for larger lesions

 For large or particularly thick xanthelasmas, surgical excision remains the most appropriate solution.
-The surgeon removes the lesion entirely under local anesthesia, then sutures with a meticulous technique to preserve the natural appearance of the eyelid.
+The oculoplastic surgeon removes the lesion entirely under local anesthesia, then sutures with a meticulous technique to preserve the natural appearance of the eyelid.

 This method allows for complete removal of lipid deposits and provides a definitive result in most cases.
 Sutures are typically removed between five and seven days after the procedure.
 The cost of xanthelasma treatment by surgical excision depends on the complexity of the case and the duration of the procedure, which is why a personalized quote during consultation is always recommended.
 Recovery is slightly more significant than with laser, with mild swelling that resolves within approximately one week.